lzrtag/LZRTag/Ruby/LasertagBase/docs/EventSymbols.md

 *Game class alternative:* Describe per-tick code using the "phase" DSL.
 It allows easy and clean specification of tick code.

+###### :slowTick
+Sent in regular intervals (0.5s) as a slower alternative to :gameTick for less critical tasks.
+This for example handles player beacon entering/leaving as well as slow timeouts.

 ###### :gameStarting
 Triggered when a new game is selected, either in Ruby or via MQTT.
 Payload is [newGame]